kurko/ember-sync/README.md

 ```

 This will automatically search for that user in both offline and online stores.
-Remember that `findQuery` doesn't return a promise, but instead `Ember.A()`.
+Remember that `findQuery` doesn't return a promise, but `Ember.A()` instead.
-If a record is found offline in 50 miliseconds, it'll show up in your template
+For instance, if a record is found offline in 50 miliseconds, it'll show up in your template
 right away.
-If a record is then found on your RESTAdapter 3 seconds later, the
+If another record is then found in your RESTAdapter-based store 3
+seconds later, the
 array is automatically populated, simulating streams.

 Instead of `findQuery`, you can use `find` as well, but it will return a